GeoscienceAustralia/sira/README.md

     $ python -m  simulation_setup/config_file.conf

-Depending on the scale of the model, and simulation paramters chosen, it may take between a few minutes and a few days to complete a run.
+Depending on the scale of the model, and simulation parameters chosen, it may take between a few minutes and a few days to complete a run.

 To fit a system fragility for the facility to the simulated data